aspose-slides/Aspose.Slides-Documentation/net/developer-guide/slides-for-net-6-cross-platform/_index.md

 Aspose.Slides public API Slides uses types from System.Drawing.Common (Bitmap, Metafile, Graphics, and many others).
 To facilitate smooth transition to the new Aspose.Slides cross-platform product and to avoid introducing many breaking changes into Slides public API, the proprietary implementation of the graphics subsystem **duplicates** the types and namespaces from System.Drawing.Common.

-Therefore, if you are develop in a Linux environment, you just have to use Aspose.Slides as a dependency—and the entire API stays the same.
+Therefore, if you develop or work in a Linux environment, you just have to use Aspose.Slides as a dependency—and the entire API stays the same.

 **Potential problem**: The described setup has its cons.
 For example, if you develop in Windows and you have projects that use the original System.Drawing.Common, you might encounter conflicts with Aspose.Slides types.